 There is no 'right' way or 'wrong' way to react or feel following sexual violence.
 No one should ever be made to feel that they should 'just get over it' or that they are making a 'big deal' out of it.
 Everyone's experience will be different, but it is possible to move forward following sexual violence, with the right support.

-It can be difficult to talk about what has happened, for many women and girls they may find it easier at first to speak to someone outside of their circle of family and friends
+It can be difficult to talk about what has happened, and many people find it easier at first to speak to someone outside of their circle of family and friends.